Kish (Sumer): Old Babylonian period

-Later history
+Late Bronze Age

 The succeeding Kassite dynasty moved the capital from Babylon to Dur-Kurigalzu and Kish was diminished.
 There is some evidence of Kassite activity in Kish.

+Iron Age and later

 Afterward Kish appears to have significantly declined in importance, as it is only mentioned in a few documents from the later second millennium BC.
 During the Neo-Assyrian and Neo-Babylonian periods, Kish is mentioned more frequently in texts.
 However, by this time, Kish proper (Tell al-Uhaymir) had been almost completely abandoned, and the settlement which texts from this period call "Kish" was probably Hursagkalama (Tell Ingharra).

 After the Achaemenid period, Kish completely disappears from the historical record; however, archaeological evidence indicates that the town remained in existence for a long time thereafter.
 Although the site at Tell al-Uhaymir was mostly abandoned, Tell Ingharra was revived during the Parthian period, growing into a sizeable town with a large mud-brick fortress.
 During the Sasanian period, the site of the old city was completely abandoned in favor of a string of connected settlements spread out along both sides of the Shatt en-Nil canal.
 This last incarnation of Kish prospered under Sasanian and then Islamic rule, before being finally abandoned during the later years of the Abbasid Caliphate (750–1258).